 - Example Deck List: Big Priest – Big Priest is able to cheat out high-cost minions (like The Lich King) in a variety of ways, providing massive swing turns early in the game.

 Shadowreaper Anduin – Shadowreaper Anduin gives Priest the opportunity to close out games that might otherwise slip away.
 Even without Raza the Chained, multiple hero powers each turn can strip away Token boards or kill an opponent.
 If you enjoy playing Priest, you probably crafted Anduin long before reading this.

-- Example Deck List: Highlander Razakus Priest – Shadowreaper fits in both Highlander and Big Priest currently.
+- Example Deck List: Big Priest – Shadowreaper fits in both Highlander and Big Priest currently.
 Just be careful not to destroy your own minions!

 Malfurion the Pestilent – Malfurion offers the opportunity for Druid to stabilize against decks that would usually overrun the class.
 The flexibility of both the Battlecry and hero power might make this the best Death Knight in the set.

 - Example Deck List: Jade Druid – Innervate did get nerfed, but Jade Druid is still very powerful and capable of quickly climbing the ladder.